U.S. News Rankings

 |Application deadline||March 15|

 |SAT/ACT scores must be received by||March 15|

-The student-faculty ratio at CUNY--Hunter College is 15:1, and the school has 42.2 percent of its classes with fewer than 20 students.
-The most popular majors at CUNY--Hunter College include: Social Sciences; Psychology; English Language and Literature/Letters; Visual and Performing Arts; and Communication, Journalism, and Related Programs.
-The average freshman retention rate, an indicator of student satisfaction, is 84.5 percent.
+The student-faculty ratio at CUNY--Hunter College is 15:1, and the school has 44.9 percent of its classes with fewer than 20 students.
+The most popular majors at CUNY--Hunter College include: Psychology; Social Sciences; English Language and Literature/Letters; Health Professions and Related Programs; and Visual and Performing Arts.
+The average freshman retention rate, an indicator of student satisfaction, is 84.8 percent.

 |Student gender distribution|